I'm Liam. Six years writing copy that had to convert or get killed. Three years building the systems that scale that work to a $20M+ portfolio.

 From copy to code, across three continents.

 Six years of direct response craft.
-Two years of production AI systems.
+Three years of production AI systems.
 The line between writing and shipping got thinner every year.

 Started here.
 Daily emails, push notifications, UX writing, and ad copy for a crypto gaming platform with 1.5M+ players.
-Two years of writing copy that had to convert or get killed.
-Learned which words made money and which got cut on Monday.
+Grew from daily direct response into Senior Copywriter, then Head of AI Copy, building Claude Code agents for the Affiliate and VIP teams.
+Five years of copy that had to convert or get killed.

-Stepped up to senior copy across the Foxelli portfolio, with Hooks & Needles and Mindful Souls as my primary brands.
-Six months in I started using Claude in production workflows.
-Not as a drafting tool.
-As part of the actual output.
-Got promoted to lead a 5-person copy team through the AI transition.
+Joined as the first AI-focused copywriter across the Foxelli portfolio, with Hooks & Needles and Mindful Souls as my primary brands.
+Six months in I was running Claude in production, not as a drafting tool but as the actual output.
+Promoted to lead a 5-person copy team through the AI transition, then to take AI across the whole company.

 Owned AI strategy across 7 DTC brands and a $20M+ combined portfolio.
-Built Foxelli Studio.
-Built copy agents deployed company-wide.
-Built research systems that turned customer surveys into AI-ready brand context.
+Built Foxelli Studio, an end-to-end AI ad production platform.
+Built copy agents deployed company-wide and research systems that turned customer surveys into AI-ready brand context.
 Architected for 100 concurrent users.

 Founder